jfcameron/CRender/README.md

 * [LinMath](https://github.com/datenwolf/linmath.h) - Mat4x4, Vector2-3 & Quaternion operations
 * [GLFW](http://www.glfw.org/) - OpenGL context initialization
 * [LodePNG](http://lodev.org/lodepng/) - PNG decoding library
+* [UTHash](https://troydhanson.github.io/uthash/) - Hashmap functionality, used in Graphics.c to store textures, shaders, models and associate them with a name

 *Some small source code changes may have been made to the above libraries in order to adhere to C89 standard.